locating and accessing the septic tank for pumping. regular maintenance inspections for septic systems

 Ask About Their Process

-Understanding what to expect during an inspection can help you feel more comfortable with the process.
+Understanding what to expect during an inspection can help you feel more comfortable.
 Ask the professional to explain their inspection process and what they will be looking for.

-Key Questions to Ask During a Septic System Inspection
+Key Questions to Ask During Regular Maintenance Inspections for Septic Systems

 What Are the Current Issues?